 Here's the difference between the two metrics explained:

-For users, ThoughtFarmer Analytics looks at the user ID for each visitor, no matter what device or browser the user is visiting from.
-All visits will be tied to the same user ID, hence a more appropriate active user count.
+For users, ThoughtFarmer Analytics looks at the TF user name for each visitor, no matter what device or browser the user is visiting from.
+All visits will be tied to the same user name, hence a more appropriate active user count.

 Unique visitors, on the other hand, are determined using first-party cookies stored in your visitor's browser.
 When the same person visits your website using two different devices (for example, their laptop and their mobile phone) then ThoughtFarmer Analytics will detect two unique visitors.